SurrealAI/symphony/README.md

 * `symphony visit [exposed_service]` (`symphony vi`) opens a web browser to the exposed service (Use `--url-only` to only get the url).
 * Other convenient functionalities can be used for some clusters, (e.g. Kubernetes). `exec, ssh, scp`.

+# Config
+Symphony provides several optional convenience methods to help organize experiments.
+They are controlled by `SymphonyConfig` class.
+* ``